-Teaching on a Reservation can be rewarding but also there are issues that the prospective teacher must be ready to deal with.
-Many of these are cultural issues and a lack of support from parents.
-Similar to what teachers face in inner city schools.
-Poverty on a Reservation for the non native visiting the Reservation for the first time can be a cultural shock.
-Distances are vast.
+Teaching on a Reservation can be rewarding but also there are issues that the prospective teacher must be ready to deal with similar to what teachers face in inner city schools.
+Distances can be vast.
 As an example, it is a six hour drive from Phoenix to Window Rock on the Navajo Reservation, which covers four larger western states.
 On many reservations there is a lack of housing choice, though many remote locations offer housing to teachers to help with the commute.

 If a participant can claim tribal affiliation, then under the Federal Indian Preference Act, they do have priority over equally qualified candidates for the same position in BIE funded schools.
 Many non identified Indians have chosen to teach on the Reservation and many have made a rewarding career of teaching Indian children for twenty years are more.
 There are teachers there now who would not think of teaching anywhere else.
 For the returning veteran who desires to teach on the Reservation it is an opportunity to give back to the Tribe, to share the wealth of knowledge he/she has gained in military service.